sarahganz/JobJog/README.md

   <li>Employers can invite employees through a link</li>
   <li>Employers can assign employees to those jobs</li>
   <li>Employers can update employee information and view their timecards, including their clock in and clock out times</li>
+  <li>Employers can view uploaded photos of employee's finished work and set the job status to complete</li>
 </ul>
 <br>
 Employer Dashboard